Vector

 Choose a theme that offers regular updates and support to keep your site secure and up-to-date.

 First, identify your website’s needs.
-Are you creating a blog, an e-commerce site, a portfolio, or a business website?
+Are you creating a blog, an e-commerce site, a portfolio, or a local business website?
 Different types of websites require different features.
+Choose a theme designed for that purpose.

 Look at the theme features and see if they match your requirements.
 Check for responsive design, SEO-friendly features, customization options, and plugin compatibility.